top of page

 B: Fletcher, order my gondola!

-A: What the hell are you talking about?
+A: Are you a medic?
+What the hell do you know?

-F: Gondola - Oh, quite common amongst our young Gentlemen.
+F: Ghondola - oh, quite common amongst our young Gentlemen

 B: Fletcher!
 My staunch Yeoman!
 Make sure to keep the women apart, they are TIGRESSES!
 Ha!